Stockflare/blog/_posts/2015-03-16-cutting-fees.markdown

 But your savings aren't the only thing that compounds.
 The fees you pay, compound as well.
 But instead of helping, they take away from your savings, more and more aggressively, the higher the fees are.

 Most people recognise the fee problem.
-So it's not surprising that Vanguard, who's whole model is based on simple investment products at low fees has grown in under 40 years to manage $3 trillion of savings and become one of the largest asset managers in the world.
+So it's not surprising that Vanguard has become one of the largest asset managers in the world.
+Their whole model is based on simple investment products at low fees.
+They've grown in under 40 years to manage $3 trillion of savings.

 Vanguard even has [a tool on their website](https://investor.vanguard.com/etf/fees) highlighting the dangers of paying high fees.
 They show that over 10, 20 and 30 years, an initial $50,000 investment with Vanguard would pay a remarkably lower quantity of fees.
 Imagine, using a low cost provider like Vanguard cuts your fees by $34,000 for every $50,000 you've saved.
 That's $34,000 that goes into your account, not the banker's.